-Total net position decreased by \$0.2 million in fiscal year 2017.
-Current assets increased by \$1.3 million and capital assets increased by \$9.3 million in fiscal year 2017.
-The increase in current assets is due primarily to an increase in state and federal receivables and the increase in capital assets is primarily due to current SPLOST projects.
+Total net position decreased by \$89.0 million in fiscal year 2018 primarily due to (GASB) Statement No. 75 which requires the district to recognize Postemployment Benefits Other than Pensions such as the cost for State Health Insurance for our retirees.
+Current assets increased by \$1.3 million and capital assets increased by \$4.9 million in fiscal year 2018.
+The increase in capital assets is primarily due to current SPLOST projects.

-Table 2 shows the changes in net position for fiscal year 2017 compared to changes in net position for fiscal year 2016.
+Table 2 shows the changes in net position for fiscal year 2018 compared to changes in net position for fiscal year 2017.